hnjaman/complete-microservice-application/readme.md

 # Guideline how to read this document
-First read this document in full concentration and understand how the architecture working clearly.
+First read this documentation with full concentration and understand clearly how the application working.
 I tried to describe as simple as possible.
 No need to run the application or understand the code initially. **Read all the sections first**.
+I used Java, Spring Boot and Angular but you no need to know any specific language or technology to understand microservice concept.
+Just read the documentation first.
-Once you have completed the document then you can run every application in your local system by configuring system prerequisites and don't forget to notice console log when run all application as well as use it for better understanding.
+Once you have completed the documentation then you can run every application in your local system by configuring system prerequisites and don't forget to notice console log when run all application as well as use it for better understanding.
 Here is total 5 separate application (1 frontend + 4 backend) and every application have it's own readme for application level understanding.